sparolab/marscalib/README.md

 **1. Preprocess**
   * Extract image and accumlated point cloud from ros2 bag.
   * The output folder will be generated.
-  * Automatically search for image and pointcloud topic:
+  * In case automatically search for image and pointcloud topic:
 ```
     ros2 run marscalib preprocess <dataset location> -a
 ```